camaraproject/Commonalities/documentation/API-design-guidelines.md

 **Note** on combined usage of initialEvent and subscriptionMaxEvents:
 Unless explicitly decided otherwise by the API Sub Project, if an event is triggered following initialEvent set to `true`, this event will be counted towards subscriptionMaxEvents (if provided).
-It is recommended to provide this clarification in all subscriptions API featuring subscriptionMaxEvents and initialEvent.
+It is recommended to provide this clarification in all subscription APIs featuring subscriptionMaxEvents and initialEvent.

 **Subscription status value table**: